superbestaudiofriends/headphone-measurements-frequency-response/README.md

 Note that all data is normalized to the region between 500 to 1500Hz with the lower frequencies weighted more.

-## Notes about SBAF compensation using a MiniDSP EARS
+## Notes about SBAF compensation using a MiniDSP EARS and other stuff

 This compensation is an attempt to have a straight line across as perceptive neutral.
 Read about it here: https://www.superbestaudiofriends.org/index.php?threads/minidsp-ears-deriving-sbaf-compensations-from-minidsp-files.7067/